alexMivelaz/myFirstHunter/docs/cppRules.md

 If your file is an include, you have to put it on the include folder.
 Don't be afraid to create subfolder.
 If your file is a file where you contains config, you have to put it in the config folder.
 Don't be afraid to create subfolder.
 If your file is a test file, you have to put it in the test folder.
 Don't be afraid to create subfolder.
-If your test file use a config file, put the config file in a folder crate in the test folder and name it "testFileNameConfig/".
+If your test file use a config file, put the config file in a folder create in the test folder and name it "testFileNameConfig/".
 If your file is a asset, you have to put it on the asset folder.
 Don't be afraid to create subfolder.
 If your file is a source file, you have to put it on the src folder.
 Don't be afraid to create subfolder.